FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB28]: This makes assumptions on the software architecture.
+    MB28: This makes assumptions on the software architecture.
 We need to make sure this is generic enough.
     For example, what is a server?
 Etc.
     Does it applies to container, microservice, SF a la RFC7665, VNF a la ETSI, etc.?

-    [VP]: Ask Maciek.
+    VP: Ask Maciek.

-    [MK]: Rewritten it a bit to make it more generic.
+    MK: Rewritten it a bit to make it more generic.
 See if this helps.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-Given that a SUT is a shared multi-tenant environment, {::comment}
+Given that a SUT is a shared multi-tenant environment, the DUT might inadvertently experience interference from the operating system or other software operating on the same server.

+{::comment}

-    [MB29]: Such as?
+    MB29: Such as?

-    [VP]: We should reformulate.
+    VP: We should reformulate.
 Other components may differ (give few examples) but interference is general.

-    [MK]: Removed surplus text, as it is now explained in preceding paragraph.
+    MK: Removed surplus text, as it is now explained in preceding paragraph.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}
-the DUT might inadvertently
-experience interference from the operating system or other software operating on the same server.

 Some of this interference can be mitigated.
-For instance, in multi-core CPU systems, pinning DUT program threads to specific CPU cores
+For instance, in multi-core CPU systems, pinning DUT program threads to specific CPU cores and isolating those cores can prevent context switching.

 {::comment}

-    [MB30]: If many?
+    MB30: If many?
 Or do we assume there are always many?

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Made it explicit for this paragraph.
+    MK: Made it explicit for this paragraph.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}
-and isolating those cores can prevent context switching.

 Despite taking all feasible precautions, some adverse effects may still impact the DUT's network performance.